Catalog- General Information

 By 1975, the growing collection of books, research materials, and guns included items that belonged to World War II hero Audie Murphy.
 In his history of Hill College, Odie Faulk said, “The Gun Museum became a part of what the regents designated the History Complex” (which also included the Confederate Research Center and the Hill College Press).
 Subsequently, in 1989, just before Colonel Simpson died, the regents honored him by renaming the center the Harold B. Simpson Confederate Research Center.

-Today, the Texas Heritage Museum is comprised of three separate divisions: the Galleries & Collection, the Historical Research Center, and the Hill College Press.
+Today, the Texas Heritage Museum “50 years in the making” is comprised of three separate divisions: the Galleries & Collection, the Historical Research Center, and the Hill College Press.
 The museum and college have created “The College for the Study of Texas History” a learning environment for students as well as community members and the general public from all over the world to enjoy.
-The museum averages around 5,000 visitors a year and provides a hands-on experience to visitors and students on Texas military history.
+The museum averages around 6,000 visitors a year and provides a hands-on experience to visitors and students on Texas military history.

 Hill College Press